-A safe, reliable water supply is crucial for the vitality of the San Diego region’s economy and quality of life of its residents.
-The San Diego County Water Authority is working to enhance reliability of the water supply to meet the region’s growing demands and to ensure the cost effective, environmentally sensitive, and safe delivery of those supplies.
-To maximize the reliability of the region’s water supply, the Water Authority is executing a long-term strategy to diversify the region's supply sources, make major investments in the region’s water delivery and storage system, and improve water-use efficiency.
+A safe, reliable water supply is crucial for the vitality of the San Diego region’s $220 billion economy and quality of life for 3.3 million residents.
+To maximize the reliability of those supplies, the Water Authority is executing a long-term strategy to diversify its water sources, make major investments in the region’s water delivery and storage system, and improve water use efficiency.

-In 1991, the San Diego region was 95 percent reliant on a single supplier of imported water – the Metropolitan Water District of Southern California (MWD).
+In 1991, the San Diego region was 95 percent reliant on a single supplier of imported water – the Metropolitan Water District of Southern California.
 This made the region extremely vulnerable to water supply shortages.
-That year, an ongoing drought forced MWD to cut deliveries to the San Diego region by 30 percent.
+That year, an ongoing drought forced MWD to cut deliveries to the San Diego region by 31 percent.

-As a result of that crisis, the Water Authority Board approved a strategy to aggressively diversify its water supply portfolio by developing new local and imported water supplies.
-This strategy already is enhancing regional supply reliability.
+As a result of that crisis, the Water Authority Board of Directors approved a strategy to aggressively diversify the region's water supply portfolio by developing new local and imported water supplies.
+This strategy is significantly enhancing regional supply reliability.
 By fiscal year 2012, the San Diego region had reduced its reliance on MWD supplies to 45 percent.

 The Water Authority is working with its 24 local member retail agencies to develop local supplies such as groundwater, recycled water, seawater desalination, and conservation.
-By 2020, local water supplies are projected to meet 36 percent of the region’s water demand.
+By 2020, local water supplies are projected to meet more than a third of the region’s water demand.

 The Water Authority also has secured new imported water supplies through a long-term (45 to 75 years) water conservation and transfer agreement with the Imperial Irrigation District.
-The deal, reached in 2003, will provide 100,000 acre-feet of highly reliable Colorado River water in 2013 and increases to 200,000 acre-feet annually by 2021.
+The deal, reached in 2003, provided 115,000 acre-feet of Colorado River water in 2018 and increases to 200,000 acre-feet annually by 2021.

 The Water Authority also has a separate, 110-year agreement to receive Colorado River water conserved by lining parts of the Coachella and All-American canals.
 These projects provide 80,000 acre-feet of water to the region annually.